Skip to content

-Emergencies can occur at any time and being equipped with the necessary skills to provide immediate and effective first aid can make all the difference in saving a life.
-Having the ability to administer first aid is a critical skill that can save lives and it is highly recommended for everyone to acquire.
-A frequently asked question regarding First Aid training is the duration of the training.
-In this blog post we will provide detailed information about the different First Aid trainings that are available.
+Emergencies can occur at any time, and being equipped with the necessary skills to provide immediate and effective first aid can make all the difference in saving a life.
+Having the ability to administer first aid is a critical skill that can save lives, and it is highly recommended for everyone to acquire.
+A frequently asked question regarding First Aid training is, “How long does a first aid course take?”
+In this blog post, we will provide detailed information about the different First Aid trainings that are available, including the duration of each course.

-The three types of First Aid Courses comprises of:
+The three types of First Aid Courses comprise of:

 Each of our First Aid training courses at Coast2Coast include CPR/AED training.
 There are two levels of CPR/AED training including level A and level C. Level A is tailored for students seeking to acquire skills in supporting adults solely.
 This means that they will only learn how to provide CPR and use an AED on an adult.